-I can’t remember when I first decided that I wanted to flee the country and live abroad for a while – it may have been a part of my craving for language and cultural immersion as a French department nerd in high school, or a side effect of the travel bug, which bit me hard even before that.
+I can’t remember when I first decided that I wanted to flee the country and live abroad for a while – it may have been a part of my craving for language and cultural immersion as a French department nerd in high school, or a side effect of the travel bug, which bit me hard around the same time.
 It could be that I didn’t seriously consider it until I was sitting in my first cubicle after college, the inside of which was papered with post-it note doodles and despair.

 Study abroad hadn’t worked out for a number of reasons, and a “gap year” wasn’t even in my vocabulary– I had neither the funds nor the justification.
 But one evening, a half-serious Google search (something about as specific as “work in France?”) presented me with another option: the Teaching Assistantship Program in France.
 The compressed version: I applied, I was accepted, I taught English to high school and middle school students in a small town outside of Lyon, France for the duration of one school year, and even returned to do the program a second time several years later.

 The deadline for application is coming up, so if you’re thinking about doing TAPIF yourself, here are some factors that might help you decide: